home-assistant/home-assistant.io/source/_components/cover.group.markdown

 logo: home-assistant.png
 ---

-The `group` platform can create a cover that combine several cover entities into one.
+The `group` platform can create a cover that combines several cover entities into one.

 To enable `Cover Groups` in your installation, add the following to your `configuration.yaml` file: